“Vaccination is our only protection”

 Protection does not last forever.
 Immunity to this disease will wane over the course of a year leaving some rabbits susceptible.

-An annual visit to your veterinarian will allow both a general health check and an annual booster vaccination against RCD.
-This will maintain immunity against RCD for a further year.
+A 6-monthly visit to your veterinarian will allow both a general health check and a booster vaccination against RCD.
+This will maintain immunity against RCD.

 Your veterinarian will issue you with a vaccination certificate at the time of initial vaccination.
 It is important to keep this in a safe place as it may be required at rabbit shows, by breeders or as proof that your rabbit has been vaccinated.

-The certificate should be presented to your veterinarian each year at the time of the annual booster vaccination so that it can be kept up to date.
+The certificate should be presented to your veterinarian each year at the time of the 6-monthly booster vaccination so that it can be kept up to date.

 Ask your veterinarian for further details about either Rabbit Calicivirus Disease or the vaccine.